TrueSparrowSystems/prompt-eval-fe/README.md

 ## Start the server

-Run the server using the following command
+1. Run the server using the following command

 ```
 npm run dev
 ```

+2. Provide the username and password from your .env file when the alert window pops up.

 ## Deploy  Frontend to Cloudflare Pages